W0rk3rs/URender/README.md

 A 2D/3D renderer written in c++ with opengl

 Important:
-It is advised to use the clean_build bat file to launch the program as doing so in visual studio requires additional work
+-To use visual studio to compile and run the program in debug mode, change the working directory to $(OutDir) To change the working diresctory, right click on the URender project->properties->Debugging->Working Directory